Lisacant/IDE-research/README.md

 * _reason why I choose this IDE:_
   - Easy to use
   - My first IDE and difficult to change :unamused:

-> Sublime is a top IDE and one of the best JavaScript editors available for free. - TMS

 `var example = true`